 Senior Federal Travel Reporting Tool (SFTR)

-The SFTR is an on-line reporting tool designed to assist agencies and departments in reporting their senior Federal travelers’ use of government aircraft for official business.
-This tool was designed in partnership with the Department of Energy’s, Idaho National Laboratories.
+The SFTR data is collected in an on-line reporting tool designed to assist agencies and departments in reporting their senior Federal travelers’ use of government aircraft for official business.

 The Office of Management and Budget’s (OMB) Circular A-126, “Improving the Management and Use of Government Aircraft” establishes the management and control of government aircraft and establishes the foundation for implementation through the Federal Travel Regulation (FTR).
 Regulations regarding travel on government aircraft can be located at 41 CFR 300-3; 301-10.260/266; 301-70.800/808, and 301-70.900/910.

 SFT data reported to GSA must contain the following information:

 (a) The person’s name with indication that he/she is either a senior Federal official or a non-Federal traveler, whichever is appropriate.

 (b) The traveler’s organization and title or other appropriate descriptive information, e.g., dependent, press, etc.

 (c) Name of the authorizing agency.

 (e) The destination(s).